Policy 2314 - Learning Materials Review

 3. Restricted use (Books and materials placed on a restricted list may be checked out only by students having written permission from their parents to read or use the material.)
 Any individual may challenge the selection of materials for the library/media center.

 After completion and determination of the reviewing committee, a written recommendation will be given to the Superintendent for his/her decision (approval or denial).
 The School Board and the party bringing the concern will be informed in writing of the outcome.
-If requested a party may bring issue to the board for ultimate decision.
+If requested, a party may bring issue to the board for an ultimate decision.

 If the same material is challenged at a future date, the committee will examine the previous decision in the light of the additional viewpoints.
 If they believe there are significant differences in the new challenge, the material may again be reviewed; otherwise, the original decision will stand